GosuCode/wire/README.md

 ## Contact

-For any inquiries or feedback, please reach out to us at gosucode1945@gmai.com
+For any inquiries or feedback, please reach out to me at gosucode1945@gmai.com
 ```